The Risks of Exchange Traded Funds

 So if we consider the Hack ETF mentioned previously, it invests in all of the stocks in the NASDAQ Technology Association Cybersecurity Index, which in this case is technology stocks.
 And as you know all stocks rise and fall, like the FAANG stocks did recently, with Apple and Amazon falling over 30 per cent last year.
-It is for this reason why your exposure to market risk can tank your portfolio and why I advocate that buy and hold should be avoided.
+It is for this reason that your exposure to market risk can tank your portfolio, which is why I advocate that buy and hold should be avoided.

 Specific risk is the ETF itself, which is also referred to as counter-party risk, where you risk not just the investment but the party supplying or managing that investment.
 If they go broke or get into trouble, then your investment can be affected.

-Another risk to consider is what the ETF is actually tracking and can it perform equal to or better than what it is tracking.
+Another risk to consider is what the ETF is tracking and whether it can perform equal to or better than what it is tracking.
 There are also risks surrounding tax implications and dare I say the closure of the ETF.
 Therefore, depending on the fees and other variables you may not be getting what you think.

-In my book, the age old rule to investing still applies: If you don’t understand it, don’t invest in it.
-Just because somethings sounds great doesn’t mean you need to invest in it.
-We have seen investors portfolios decimated time and time again through market meltdowns but what’s even more concerning is to see investors cause their own demise through bad or poor investing decisions.
+In my book, the age-old rule to investing still applies: If you don’t understand it, don’t invest in it.
+Just because something sounds great doesn’t mean you need to invest in it.
+We have seen investors' portfolios decimated time and time again through market meltdowns but what’s even more concerning is to see investors cause their demise through bad or poor investing decisions.